jerosanchezz/Blurry/README.md

 From a selection of dark blur, light blur, and custom colour blur, through a extraordinarily simple UI, you can tweak the image blur however you like and save it when you are satisfied.
 It's that simple!

-# Privacy Policy

-Blurry does not collect any data, period.

 # Contact Us

 If you have any questions or suggestions about our app, do not hesitate to contact us.